As a social and environmental epidemiologist, I study how urban design and policy affect population health and climate resilience. I have led research

 I have methodological expertise in

-health-impact assessment,
+health-impact assessment;

 spatial data science using R.